bhanuprakashrajanedi/bhanuprakashrajanedi/README.md

 ---

 ## 📌 What I Do
-- Design and build RESTful APIs using Node.js & Express
+- Design and develop secure RESTful APIs using Node.js, Express & PHP
-- Develop responsive and interactive frontend applications
+- Implement authentication and role-based access control
+- Build scalable backend services following clean architecture
 - Deploy and manage applications on AWS
 - Continuously improve DevOps and cloud practices